Measurabl/terraform-aws-vpc-peering/README.md

 ## Usage

+**IMPORTANT:** The `master` branch is used in `source` just as an example.
+In your code, do not pin to `master` because there may be breaking changes between releases.
+Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-vpc-peering/releases).

 **IMPORTANT:** Using the `master` branch is just an example.
 Do not pin to `master` in your code because there may be breaking changes between releases.
 Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-vpc-peering/releases).